AlexVasilevski2/Churn-Prediction---Bank-Customers/README.md

 o	Education, Healthcare, and Retail do not significantly affect return-to-work timelines.

-________________________________________
-Recommendations for Action:
-1. Targeted Recovery Programs for Severe and Moderate Injuries:

-o	Invest in rehabilitation and workplace reintegration programs for severely injured employees.
+Possible Actions:

-o	Provide early intervention for moderate injuries to prevent long-term absence.
+1. Invest in Rehabilitation Programs for severe injuries and offer early intervention for moderate injuries to minimize long-term absence.

-2. Workplace Mental Health Initiatives:

-o	Expand mental health support programs to enhance recovery speeds.

-o	Encourage stress management training to improve return-to-work outcomes.
+2. Expand Mental Health Support and stress management training to boost recovery and return-to-work outcomes.

-3. Flexible Return-to-Work Plans for Older Employees:

-o	Implement progressive return schedules and modified duties.

-o	Provide ergonomic adjustments to support aging employees in faster recovery.
+3. Implement Flexible Plans for Older Employees, such as progressive schedules and ergonomic adjustments for faster recovery.

-4. Address Manufacturing Industry Challenges:

-o	Implement targeted safety measures and preventative physical health programs to reduce workplace injuries.

-o	Develop specialized return-to-work programs for physically demanding roles.
+4. Address Manufacturing Industry Issues by enhancing safety measures and offering specialized return programs for physically demanding roles.

-5. Optimize Gender-Specific Return Strategies:

-o	Investigate why males experience delays in returning to work and adjust support structures accordingly.

-o	Consider mentorship or wellness initiatives tailored to male workers' needs.
+5. Optimize Gender-Specific Strategies to address delays for male employees, tailoring support structures for improved outcomes.

+6. Promote Workplace Mental Health through targeted initiatives that improve recovery and return speed for all employees.

+To further enrich the insights, we can include in the dataset the following factors.

+1. Include Recovery Programs in the dataset to measure their individual impact of (e.g., physiotherapy, mental health support).

+2. Add Job Role Differences (e.g., desk-based vs. physical roles).

+3. Separate Manufacturing from Other Manual Labor (e.g., construction, logistics).

+Conclusion:

-Conclusion: By addressing injury severity, mental health, aging workforce needs, and industry-specific challenges, the company can accelerate return-to-work timelines, reduce long-term absences, and enhance overall workforce productivity.
+By addressing injury severity, mental health, aging workforce needs, and industry-specific challenges, the company can accelerate return-to-work timelines, reduce long-term absences, and enhance overall workforce productivity.
 Implementing these strategies will drive both financial and operational benefits, ensuring sustainable workforce management.

-Next Steps:
-✅ Assign a HR and safety task force to execute priority initiatives.

-✅ Develop an action plan for injury prevention and recovery programs.

-✅ Establish KPI tracking for return-to-work improvements.

-Why is the Cox Proportional Hazards Model Good for the Analysis?

 The Cox Proportional Hazards Model (Cox PH) is well-suited for this analysis because of its ability to handle time-to-event data while making minimal assumptions about the underlying survival distribution.
 Below are the key reasons why it's a good choice:

 Tools Used:
 I have used Python in Jupiter notebooks, pandas library to import and transform that dataset for analysis.
 Cox Proportional Hazards Model to predict what factors matter the most when it comes to the speed of retruning to work.